Vocal Range Test

 Funny enough, I had a friend with the opposite experience.
 He always thought he was a baritone, sticking to low, smooth melodies.
 But after taking a Vocal Range Test, he realized he was actually a tenor!
 Once he embraced it, he started nailing those high notes like it was nothing.

-Why a Vocal Range Test Can Be a Game Changer
+Why a Vocal Range Test (Singing Range Test) Can Be a Game Changer

-Here’s the thing—singing outside your natural range is like wearing shoes that don’t fit.
+Whether you call it a vocal range test, a singing range test or a voice range test, the idea is the same—singing outside your natural range is like wearing shoes that don’t fit.
 You can do it, but it’s uncomfortable, and eventually, you’ll trip.
-A Vocal Range Test helps you work with your voice, not against it.
-You might discover you’ve been forcing your voice into the wrong space all along.
+A singing range test helps you work with your voice, not against it.
+That’s why tutors at Lotus Academy recommend tools like this one—you might discover you’ve been forcing your voice into the wrong space all along.

 What About You?